Katniss218/HumanSpaceProgram/technical_docs_and_writing/___scratchpad/aerodynamics.md

 needs an acceleration provider and that in turn needs to know which body has which atmosphere data.
 - for now, just leave it.

+there are 2 spatial data provider systems - 'current', and 'trajectories'

 ## Trajectories vs Forces:

 Generally, trajectories are for 'simple' mechanics, like constant thrust, gravity, simplified aero, etc.